Internship In Health Service Psychology

 - Letters of recommendation from three persons familiar with the applicant's academic and/or professional performance - at least two must be from practicum supervisors or other professionals who have observed and can comment upon the applicant's clinical skills (included in AAPI Online).

-Applicants who are invited for an interview will have the option to interview in person or by phone.
-If you have questions, please email the Training Director at email@example.com or contact the Texas State Counseling Center at (512) 245-2208 or by mail:
+If you have questions, please email the Training Director at firstname.lastname@example.org or contact the Texas State Counseling Center at (512) 245-2208 or by mail:

 Clare Duffy, Ph.D.